scousedave/GildedRoseKata/readme.md

 ```
 ## Extending the inventory

-Stock items can be added by creating classes that inherit from `StockItemBase` anywhere in the solution, so:
+Stock items can be added by creating classes anywhere in the solution that inherit from `StockItemBase`, so:

 ```
 public class AgedBrandy : StockItemBase